 I'm not sure I would say this is juicing up spending, but resulting in more spending than would be the case otherwise.

-Many of these stressed homeowners (due to unemployment) are reducing their spending, just not as much as they would have if they were still making
+Many of these stressed homeowners (due to unemployment) are reducing their spending, just not as much as they would have if they were still making their mortgage payment.

-American homeowners are not being super frugal about either paying their mortgages or saving the money for another investment.
+Okay, so 6 million American homeowners are not being super frugal about either paying their mortgages or saving the money for another investment.

 But surely the hundreds of millions of other Americans are reducing debt and deleveraging, right?

 In fact, as the Wall Street Journal notes today, the overwhelming majority of debt reduction by consumers is not due to voluntary debt reduction, but due to defaulting on their debts and having them involuntarily written down by the banks:

 The sharp decline in U.S. household debt over the past couple years has conjured up images of people across the country tightening their belts in order to pay down their mortgages and credit-card balances.
 A closer look, though, suggests a different picture: Some are defaulting, while the rest aren’t making much of a dent in their debts at all.